MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications-in-windows/index.md

 relevantTo: [windows]
 weight: 7
 downloads:
-  - name: Download Visual Studio Project
+  - name: Download Windows 8.1 Universal Project
     url: https://github.com/MobileFirst-Platform-Developer-Center/PushNotificationsWin8/tree/release80
-  - name: Download Visual Studio Project
+  - name: Download Windows 10 UWP Project
     url: https://github.com/MobileFirst-Platform-Developer-Center/PushNotificationsWin10/tree/release80

 ---
 ## Overview
 MobileFirst-provided Notifications API can be used in order to register &amp; unregister devices, and subscribe &amp; unsubscribe to tags.
-In this tutorial, you will learn how to handle push notification in Native Windows 8 and Windows 10 UWP applications using Csharp.
+In this tutorial, you will learn how to handle push notification in native Windows 8.1 Universal and Windows 10 UWP applications using C#.

 **Prerequisites:**